BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

-Summary – great program for teachers and clubs and youth leaders that caters to small to large groups.
+Summary – great program for teachers and clubs and youth leaders that caters to small and large groups.
 Time to get back to school!

 If you are a teacher, youth leader or run a disc golf school the Edge Program is a not for profit educational tool designed to develop and enhance the skills of schools and clubs in disc golf.
 Great for juniors, courses follow a curriculum (up to 232 pages depending on the package) that’s been fine tuned over years and cater to groups of 60 people and more.

-I don’t normally do this but here is Edge’s Mission Statement, which is kinda fitting if you are wondering if your school or club is a right fit for this program.
+I don’t normally do this but here is Edge’s Mission Statement, which is kinda on point if you are wondering if your school or club is a right fit for this program.

 Schools and clubs looking for someone to take over or just to run a professional course activity will find the 9 chapter curriculum a wonderful asset.
 There are plenty of elementary middle and high school lesson plans and activities.